hitchin999/protector_net/README.md

 ## Features

 - **Config Flow**
-  Set up entirely through the Home Assistant UI—no YAML required.
+  Entirely through the Home Assistant UI—no YAML required.

 - **Secure Login**
   Prompts for your Protector.Net URL, username & password, and obtains the `ss-id` cookie used by the official web UI.